cphdat2sem2017-A/Week7-Scrum/README.md

 Use story template as specified for Day 2.
 Also remember to write acceptance criteria/how to demo!
 Remember to look at stories from user perspective when writing the stories.

 Remember the Triangle of Scope, Priority and Estimation.
 They all influence each other.
-You cannot estimate if you do not know the scope of a story (scope is derived from its description and acceptance criteria).
+You cannot estimate if you do not know the scope of a story (scope is derived from communication with Product Ownmer, user story description and acceptance criteria).
 The product owner cannot prioritize if he/she does not know the price (= estimation expressed in story points)

 ### Scrum tool demo:
 Excel: Tine